sijingzhangzsj0604/docs/apisix_versioned_docs/version-3.1.0/getting-started/configure-routes.md

 ## What's Next

 This tutorial creates one Route with only one target node.
-The next part will show you how to configure the load balancing with multiple target nodes.
+The next tutorial will show you how to configure the load balancing with multiple target nodes.